Unirep/Unirep/packages/docs/versioned_docs/version-2.0.0-alpha-3/protocol/02-epoch.md

 (block.timestamp - attester.startTimestamp) / attester.epochLength;
 ```

 This allows epochs to be updated automatically and precisely.
-When an epoch ends all, epoch keys with owed balances must be committed by updating the epoch tree root.
+When an epoch ends, all epoch keys with owed balances must be committed by updating the epoch tree root.

 :::info
 See also